 But of course they can.
 These are simply three different distinctions, and while many examples overlap, the features may come apart even in some of the paradigmatic cases of "spontaneous order."
 When barterers converge on a highly marketable commodity as the common media of exchange, they settle on it through iterated consensual exchanges; they also make the exchanges in dispersed interactions without any directing center.
 Market price adjustments produce emergent patterns that few or none of the individual participants could or did plan for (whether the feeding of Paris or the manufacture of a humble number 2 pencil); these emergent orders are possible because of the harnessing of otherwise irretrievably dispersed knowledge through a polycentric network of consensual exchanges.
 But orders may be consensual while being (voluntarily) directive; and orders may be polycentric while being to some substantial extent designed.
-Thus, for example, while the development of Wikipedia is a a clear example of a consensual and participatory order - nobody's forced to contribute; the editing process is wide open to anyone who wants to jump in without waiting for instructions - it is not a strong example of an emergent order.
-Typically, people edit Wikipedia, at least in part, with the intention of improving the breadth and accuracy of information on Wikipedia - that is,
+Thus, for example, while the development of Wikipedia is a clear example of a consensual and participatory order - nobody's forced to contribute; the editing process is wide open to anyone who wants to jump in without waiting for instructions - it is not a strong example of an emergent order.
+Typically, people edit Wikipedia, at least in part, with the intention of improving the breadth and accuracy of information on Wikipedia - that is, the macro-scale success of Wikipedia is a consciously-adopted part of the micro-level intention.

-Similarly, in a recent exchange in the online journal Cato Unbound, Timothy Sandefur (2009a) raised some rather different, and to my mind mostly ill-founded, concerns about the analytical rigor of "spontaneous order" theories; the Hayekian legal philosopher John Hasnas, in the course of his (largely successful) reply, stated "I would have thought the principled distinction between constructed and spontaneous orders was patent," and then went on to offer three different characterizations of it within two adjacent paragraphs, apparently treating all of these characterizations as more or less equivalent.
-Hasnas uses "spontaneous order" as equivalent to "polycentric order" when he writes that "[C]onstructed orders have a designated final decision maker ...
-A spontaneous order has no such centralized, collective decision maker."
-(2009, ¶ 5).
-Immediately afterwards, he writes that "spontaneous orders are systems of individual choice," (Ibid.) and that "Spontaneous orders are evolving systems.
-What makes the state the state is its power to stop evolution" (Ibid.), apparently referring to the coercive power of the state, and thus (if that is indeed what was intended), characterizing the spontaneous/constructed distinction in terms of the distinction between consensual and coercive orders.
+(Ibid.) and that "Spontaneous orders are evolving systems.
+What makes the state is its power to stop evolution" (Ibid.), apparently referring to the coercive power of the state, and thus (if that is indeed what was intended), characterizing the spontaneous/constructed distinction in terms of the distinction between consensual and coercive orders.
 In the next paragraph, Hasnas characterizes the spontaneous/constructed distinction as straightforwardly equivalent to the emergent/consciously designed distinction, invoking a slogan that Hayek inherited Adam Ferguson, that "Spontaneous orders are the product of human action but not human design; constructed orders are the product of human design" (¶ 6).